From pandemic to paradigm shift

 Expertise: Public Governance, Public Policy, Economics, Health, Finance, Urban Planning Degree(s): BA Economics, Dalhousie University Certification(s) & designation(s): Senior Fellow, Munk School of Global Affairs and Public Policy, University of Toronto Brad Graham is Vice President, Toronto, at the Institute on Governance (IOG) and a Senior Fellow at the Munk School of Global Affairs and […]

-This program will be completely offered in a virtual environment.
+Note: This program will be offered in a completely virtual environment.
 However, going virtual does not mean you lose out on the value of face-to-face learning.
 Unlike traditional e-learning courses, the vELP is highly interactive and our instructors will ensure you get the most of your experience.

 The new virtual formula breaks the regional barriers!
 Meet colleagues from all across Canada!